Antecedent, Behavior, & Consequences (ABC) for goal setting

 When helping students set and achieve mastery oriented behaviors is is sometimes useful to analyze their behavior.
 One way to do this is to think about what happens before (antecedent), during (behavior) and after (consequences) their behavior.

 Information here explores each of these times and suggestions and guidelines for processing and imposing consequences to help people choose mastery oriented behaviors.

-Antecedent - Actions or thoughts that comes before a behavior. [may be internal and not observable.]
+Antecedent - Actions (external) or thoughts (internal) that comes before a behavior.
+May or may not be observable.

 - Internal drives

 - Needs fulfillment

 - Mistaken goal, wanting something

 - External stimuli - sound, images, smells, touches, tastes

 - Signs or symptoms that surface before the behavior (surface behaviors)

 - Health issues - general Health, nutrition, sleep, physical, injury